Palethorn/nginx-vod-module/README.md

   1. The segment index (for a segment request)
   2. The sequence index
   3. A selection of audio/video tracks
+* `$vod_status` - the internal error code of the module, provides a more fine grained classification of errors than http status. the following values are defined:
+	`BAD_REQUEST` - the request is invalid, for example, `clipFrom` is larger than the video duration `NO_STREAMS` - an invalid segment index was requested `EMPTY_MAPPING` - the mapping response is empty `BAD_MAPPING` - the mapping json is invalid, for example, the `sequences` element is missing `BAD_DATA` - the video file is corrupt
+	`EXPIRED` - the current server time is larger than `expirationTime` `ALLOC_FAILED` - the module failed to allocate memory `UNEXPECTED` - a scenario that is not supposed to happen, most likely a bug in the module
+* `$vod_segment_duration` - for segment requests, contains the duration of the segment in milliseconds
+* `$vod_frames_bytes_read` - for segment requests, total number of bytes read while processing media frames

 Note: Configuration directives that can accept variables are explicitly marked as such.

 ### Sample configurations